awsdocs/aws-lambda-developer-guide/doc_source/java-tracing.md

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/blank-java-servicemap.png)

 This example from the `blank-java` sample application shows nodes for the Lambda service, a function, and the Lambda API\.
-The function calls the Lambda API to monitor storage use in Lambda\.
+The function calls the Lambda API to monitor storage usage in Lambda\.